worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/clone-location.md

 and it will detect that this is a clone of a repository hosted on GitHub.com.

 ## Why are synced folders a bad location for my clone?

+In short, syncing software and git are both collaboration tools, but they work very differently.
+And neither of the tools are implemented to work together, which can cause many different types of weird errors.

+#### Shared synced folders

+Putting a clone in a shared synced folder quickly leads to issues if more than one person is expected to work on the same clone in that shared folder.
+For example, if one user changes branch in the middle of someone else running the code, then all weird errors will happen as the files are changed by git.
+It is probably easy to see how this leads to errors and there is no standard workflow where this should ever be the norm.

+#### Non-shared synced folders

+What about non-shared synced folders?
+Then there will never be an issue with another user.
+While that is true, there are still errors than can happen in any kind of synced folder.
+And while these errors are more rare they are likely to cause major disruptions when they happen.

+When syncing software detects a file with edits to be synced to the cloud, it blocks access to it for a fraction of a second.
+That is fine when it is only much slower humans that also competes for access to those files.
+However, git is not a human and in certain git actions, git can make many updates in a fraction of a second to the files in the `.git` folder.
+There is always a `.git` folder in each clone folder but depending on the settings of your computer, this folder might or might not be visible to you.

+If git makes multiple changes to some of those technical files, then the later changes might not be possible to do as the syncing software currently blocks access to that file.
+This can lead to things like git not being aware that you have changed branch and commits you think you are committing to one branch, is actually pushed to a different branch.
+But since there is an error in the `.git` folder it might never show in your computer, and might not be detected until you push your edits to GitHub.com.
+This has happened in DIME projects.

+Your commits you thought you did to one branch might have been made to other branches, but since those branches are different you might have very weird conflicts.
+And these conflicts are difficult to solve, as this types of conflicts are not expected to happen in the first place.
+Sometimes the easiest way of solving such issue is to delete those commits and re-do all the work since the error happened.
+Since the error might have happened a while ago, this could mean weeks of lost work.

+One example, of this is that when you are doing a git action such as changing branch or making a commit, then Git makes many edits to many files inside the hidden folder `.git` that is in your clone folder regar